allemas/jheap/README.md

 ---

-## Example Metrics Output
+## **Metrics Output**

-The metrics will be stored in Parquet format, optimized for performance and structured queries.
+The metrics will be stored in Parquet/Avro format, optimized for performance and structured queries.
 Use tools like Apache Arrow or Spark to read and analyze the files.

 ---

-## Roadmap
+## **Roadmap**

-- Simplify user experience with minimal setup.
+- Simplify the user experience with minimal setup.
 - Focus on providing a standalone JAR with robust, self-contained functionality.
 - Enhance heap analysis capabilities.
 - Introduce visualization tools in future versions.